The Fosters (American TV series): Ratings

 Seasonal rankings (based on average total viewers per episode) of The Fosters.

 Accolades

 Spin-off

 On January 3, 2018, following the announcement of the ending of the series, Freeform announced a spin-off was in the works.
 It would center the lives of Callie and Mariana Adams Foster, now living in Los Angeles, a few years after the series finale of The Fosters, which contains a five-year time jump.
 The spin-off was given a 13-episode order.
 On May 23, 2018, it was announced that the title of the spin-off series was Good Trouble.
-On February 5, 2019 it was announced via Twitter that the show has been renewed for a second season.
+On February 5, 2019, it was announced via Twitter that the show has been renewed for a second season.
 On January 17, 2020, the series has been renewed for a third season.
 The renewal for the fourth season was announced on September 8, 2021.
-The fourth season is set to premiere on Wednesday March 9, 2022 on freeform.
-Stream on Hulu Thursday March 10.
+The fourth season premiered on March 9, 2022 on freeform, and on March 10 on Hulu.
+The fifth and final season aired in two parts.